 Megha Pulianda is a Ph.D. student in counseling psychology at Texas Woman’s University.

 Jane Timmons-Mitchell, Ph.D., is a senior research associate at the Begun Center for Violence Prevention Research and Education at Case Western Reserve University's Mandel School of Applied Social Sciences.

 Tina Traster is a journalist whose work has appeared in The New York Times, the New York Post, Time Out New York, Audubon, among others.
 She is the author of the Rescuing Julia Twice.

-Stephen Wallace is the director of the Center for Adolescent Research and Education at Susquehanna University.
+Stephen Wallace is the Director of the Center for Adolescent Research and Education.

-Marilyn Wedge, Ph.D., is a family therapist and the author of Suffer the Children: The Case Against Labeling and Medicating and an Effective Alternative.
+Marilyn Wedge, Ph.D., is a family therapist and the author of A Disease called Childhood: Why ADHD became an American Epidemic.

-Joel Young, M.D., who teaches psychiatry at Wayne State University, is the Medical Director of the Rochester Center for Behavioral Medicine, near Detroit.
+Joel Young, M.D., teaches psychiatry at Wayne State University, and is the Medical Director of the Rochester Center for Behavioral Medicine.